-This sculpture is one designed by Ukranian Alexander Milov, and it’s purpose is to demonstrate what’s going on inside of people when we fight.
+This sculpture is one designed by Ukrainian Alexander Milov, and its purpose is to demonstrate what’s going on inside of people when we fight.
 It represents 2 people with their backs to one another in what can be assumed to be the aftermath of a fight or argument.
-There is distance between them, yet inside, their inner children are reaching out for one another.
+There is a distance between them, yet inside, their inner children are reaching out to one another.
 The sculpture is entitled, “Love”.

 This image is so powerful because it accurately depicts what is going on inside of us when we experience conflict with our significant other.
 We get mad, we fight… Something the other person did or didn’t do causes feelings inside of us that we usually express as anger.
 Words are exchanged, voices are raised, points are proven, the past is brought up… ‘You always do this’, ‘You never do this’, ‘[email protected]#&’… I’m sure this is a familiar scene to most.
 After the words have been said, words that can’t be taken back, there is distance.
 Sometimes it’s physical – one of us goes into another room.
 Sometimes it’s emotional – in the same room, but miles apart.
 Either way, there is distance.
 Now, this sculpture encapsulates the fact that after all is said and done, inside we are screaming out for closeness, for resolution, for peace.
 What prevents us from reaching out and grabbing it?